carolbrga/carolbrga/README.md

 ### Hi there 👋

-I'm Carolina, a Full-Stack Web Developer with a bachelor in both Business Administration and Law.
+I'm Carolina, a Full-Stack Web Developer with bachelor's in both Business Administration and Law.

 A curious mind transitioning careers and exploring the world of code. 👩🏻‍💻